hyhy26157/-3-Control-Chart-for-Train-Defect/README.md

 Cause - Faulty component name (e.g. Aircon Evaporator Motor failure) Fleet - Train Type (e.g. Fleet ABC)

-#### Dataset 2 (Train Mileage Data) - Train mileage is the distance which the train has travelled to normalise defect rate between fleets.
+#### Dataset 2 (Train Mileage Data) - Train mileage is the distance (in million km) which the train has travelled.
+The data is use to normalise defect rate between fleets.

 ABC (Monthly)- Month-year of the Fleet ABC Mileage
 XYZ (Monthly)- Month-year of the Fleet XYZ Mileage

-#### Dataset 3 (Train Withdrawal Data) - Train withdrawal means that the train has a defects during servicing that requires withdrawal from service.
-It will result in the trains' passengers disembarked at the next nearest station.
-This is one of the KPI that train operator tracks to improve passenger service.
+#### Dataset 3 (Train Withdrawal Data) - Train withdrawal means train defects happened during service hours and it is removed from servicing.
+Trains' passengers will disembark at next nearest station.
+This is one of the KPI the train operator tracks, to improve passenger experience.

 Year_Month - Month-year of the reported train withdrawal StockChange Withdrawal - A service defect resulted in a train withdrawal.